David Gates: Bread and fame

 The David Gates Songbook, containing earlier hit singles and new material, was released in 2002.
 Engelbert Humperdinck included "Baby I'm-a Want You" on his 1972 album In Time and "If" on his 2003 album Definition of Love.
-Frank Sinatra covered "If" in a live performance at Madison Square Garden on October 12, 1974, which was recorded by Rhino Records.
+Frank Sinatra covered "If" in a live performance at Madison Square Garden on October 12, 1974, which was recorded by Reprise.
 Gates's songs have been recorded by many artists, including Telly Savalas, who had a UK No. 1 hit with "If" in 1975; Vesta Williams, who made a rendition of "Make It with You" in 1988; the band CAKE, which covered "The Guitar Man" in 2004; Ray Parker Jr., who also recorded "The Guitar Man" in 2006; and Boy George, who took "Everything I Own" to No. 1 on the UK chart, when he covered the Ken Boothe reggae version of Gates's song, which itself had been a UK No. 1 in 1974.
 Jack Jones recorded a Bread tribute album, Bread Winners (1972) including the Gates' standard, "If", which has long been a staple of Jones' live performances.

 Personal life

 According to a 1996 article in People, Gates has remained married to high school sweetheart Jo Rita since 1959.
 Together they raised four children: three lawyers and a cardiothoracic surgeon.
 Gates, who studied the cattle ranching business while touring with Bread, purchased a 1400 acre cattle ranch financed by royalties he earned during his time with the band.
-According to Malcolm C. Searles’ Facebook page, he lives happily with his wife in Mount Vernon, Washington, enjoying his retirement.
+He lived happily with his wife in Mount Vernon, Washington, enjoying his retirement.

+He has since sold the ranch and moved to San Diego, CA to be closer to his kids.